apache/hadoop/hadoop-hdds/docs/content/beyond/Containers.md

 These environments are very important tools to start different type of Ozone clusters at any time.

-To be sure that the compose files are up-to-date, we also provide acceptance test suites which start the cluster and check the basic behaviour.
+To be sure that the compose files are up-to-date, we also provide acceptance test suites which start the cluster and check the basic behavior.

 The acceptance tests are part of the distribution, and you can find the test definitions in `smoketest` directory.